-Nexus is one the most ambitious, if not the most ambitious, projects in the cryptocurrency space.
+Nexus may be one of the most ambitious projects in the cryptocurrency space.
 First and foremost, the project is attempting to dethrone Bitcoin as the top peer-to-peer currency.
 With the decentralized internet produced from its space mesh network of satellites, Nexus is also competing with Substratum.

 Like most of the crypto market, Nexus was relatively quiet until 2017.
 During that year, the price rose from $0.026 (~0.000027 BTC) to $3.34 (~0.00087 BTC) by September.
 Shortly after, the price fell back down to about $1 before skyrocketing up to an all-time high of $13.33 (~0.0008 BTC) in January 2018.

 This significant rise in price can most likely be attributed to the Vector partnership announcement in combination with the success of the entire market at that time.
-Since then, the price has drastically fallen, sitting at $1.75 (~0.00018 BTC) at the time of this writing.
+Since then, the price has drastically fallen, sitting at about $0.30 (~0.000083 BTC) at the time of this writing.
 News of the SingularityNET partnership seems to have had no effect on the price.

 The team hasn’t published a roadmap with exact dates, so it’s hard to make any price predictions for the immediate future.
 As with most cryptocurrency projects, though, important development releases should have a positive impact on the price.
 With the scope of this project, you should probably consider it a long-term hold.